 We suggest testing both of the strategies, continue filling in your diary, and finding out the approach that works best for you.

-3. Consider your weight for measuring the right CBD oil for sleep dosage.
+3. Consider your weight for measuring the right CBD oil for poor sleep dosage.

 Let’s make some simple calculations using our 30 ml oil of 500 mg of CBD as an example.